fonttools/fonttools/README.md

 * `mute`: optional attribute, number 1 or 0.
 Indicate if this glyph should be ignored as a master.
 * `<glyph mute="1" name="A"/>`
 * MutatorMath only

+# 3.5 kerning element
+* `<kerning mute="1" />`
+* Can appear in `source` as well as in `instance` elements.

+### Attributes
+* `mute`: required attribute, number 1 or 0.
+Indicate if the kerning data from this source is to be excluded from the calculation.
+* If the kerning element is not present, assume `mute=0`, yes, include the kerning of this source in the calculation.
+* MutatorMath only

 ### Example
 ```xml